lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 * Here is what was used for the test code:
 [Test_LED.py](/Classes_Objects_And_Modules/Test_Led.py)

 * My code comments explain most of how the code works.
-Here is my library code that uses pulse-width modulation.
+Here is my library code that uses pulse-width modulation:
 [rgb_pwm.py](/Classes_Objects_And_Modules/rgb_pwm.py)

 * Additionally, here is the digital input-output code.
-However, this code is not used in the main.py file because it cannot make as many colors as PWM can.
+However, this code is not used in the main.py file because it cannot make as many colors as PWM can:
 [rgb.py](/Classes_Objects_And_Modules/rgb.py)

 * Below is the `main.py` file that imported the `rgb.py` library: